15 awesome autumn days in Somerset

 Discover a world of hands-on discovery at We The Curious in Bristol, where collaborative science will engage young and mature minds alike.
 You can even take a trip around the universe thanks to the UK's first 3D Planetarium, here with with full-surround sound and awe-inspiring sights.
 With more than 300 exhibits you can be sure of an amazing and full day out.

-The world famous Oktoberfest returns to Bristol this year on October 11 and 12, when the Passenger Shed at Brunel's Old Station will be transformed into a Bavarian Wunderland.
+The world famous Oktoberfest returns to Bristol, when the Passenger Shed at Brunel's Old Station will be transformed into a Bavarian Wunderland.
 A must for a taste of authentic German culture, combined with some just-for-fun German stereotyping and general all round debauchery.

 Pick a bright and sunny autumn day to visit the Clifton Suspension Bridge, which spans the picturesque Avon Gorge and you'll be rewarded with spectacular views.
 This Grade I listed structure, which is the symbol of the city of Bristol is one of the world's great bridges and a must-visit.
 Don't forget your camera.